 This simple tofu cream cheese alternative reminds us of the old-school alternatives.
 The original uses firm silken tofu and olive or vegetable oil.
-That does produce softer results, so we’ve updated the recipe with oil and tofu options for making it firmer, but still spreadable.
+That does produce softer results, so we’ve updated the recipe with ingredients that make it a little firmer, but still very spreadable.

 There are a few brands of silken tofu on the market, but the shelf-stable ones by Morinu seem to work best.
 They aren’t as heavily soaked in water, and still blend into a nice puree.

 You can also adjust the seasoning to taste.
 The original contributed recipe calls for “3 tablespoons of lemon juice or 2 tablespoons of vinegar.”
 But that might be a little strong for some tastes.
 Feel free to add it 1/2 tablespoon at a time, and taste as you go.